Angelo Falcón: Institute for Puerto Rican Policy

 Upon his return to New York City in 1980, he began teaching part-time to start work on his doctoral dissertation.
 He taught at Queens College and the John Jay College of Criminal Justice.
 In 1981, while at John Jay, he began organizing, along with Jose Ramon Sanchez, what became the Institute for Puerto Rican Policy (IPR), as a volunteer organization.
 Angelo and Jose were both working at John Jay College.
 Angelo worked as an adjunct professor in the Puerto Rican Studies program.
 Jose worked at the Center for Puerto Rican Studies - El Centro.
-Angelo and Jose decided to realize their dreams of taking research “off the shelves.”
+Angelo and Jose decided to realize their dreams of taking research "off the shelves."

 Angelo and Jose put together a proposal to create an institute that would identify how public policy decisions and programs had a distinct impact on the Puerto Rican community.
 They also wanted to shape how public policy could be better shaped to provide the Puerto Rican community with more benefits and development.
 They submitted the proposal to El Centro, then being directed by the eminent scholar Frank Bonilla.
 He rejected the idea and the proposal.
 Angelo and Jose took the proposal to other organizations.
 But they all rejected the idea that there could ever be a way to separate a Puerto Rican centered public policy.
 Undaunted, they decided to go at it on their own.
 They created an iPR advisory board and began making plans to begin their work.
-At one point, Josie Nieves, an iPR Advisory Board member, granted iPR a small grant of about $3000 dollars.
+At one point, Josie Nieves, an iPR Advisory Board member, granted iPR a small grant of about $3000.
 Angelo and Jose decided to use that money to buy a computer to begin parsing through available data and identify a Puerto Rican focus to public policy research.
 That computer was a Radio Shack TRS 80 model with a cassette data drive.
 June 1982, the Institute became a 501(c)(3) nonprofit corporation and received its first foundation grant from the New World Foundation.
-The distinguished scholar and policy activist Marilyn Aquirre became the first Chair of the iPR Board.
+The distinguished scholar and policy activist Marilyn Aquirre became the first chair of the iPR Board.
 Jose served on the board as well.
-Angelo became Executive Director.
+Angelo became executive director.